17 Dec 2019

 WWF-Australia is not unique in exploring ways to employ drones in conservation, but there is something special about our approach.
 We're testing the capabilities of such technology to see whether it could play a role in our collaboration with people who know these landscapes better than anyone - Indigenous land rangers.
 Since 2011 we've been working with Nyikina Mangala Rangers in the Kimberley on the conservation of threatened and culturally important species like the wiliji.
 Indications are that drones might be really useful across far-flung regions, with a minimum investment in time, money and training.
 So drone-mounted cameras could become a valuable addition to the rangers' toolkit.

 It's early days of course.
-There are still regulatory and technical challenges to overcome - including battery power, which limits coverage area and flight times, and licencing requirements for higher-capability drones.
+There are still regulatory and technical challenges to overcome - including battery power, which limits coverage area and flight times, and licensing requirements for higher-capability drones.
 Once we have the data, it then needs to be analysed and interpreted, to help us draw conclusions about things like habitat preference, species distribution and behaviour.
 However, the trial results are promising and we’ll continue to investigate ways we can adapt emerging technology for practical conservation purposes.

 We're committed to this approach because it’s not just the wiliji that stands to benefit.
 Over 450 Australian native species are similarly at risk of disappearing forever and we must work hard to urgently fill gaps in our knowledge.
 If fit for purpose, and used judiciously and strategically, technology such as drones have the potential to do just that.